 Likewise, if you are a wedding photographer then your clients are likely to be on LinkedIn.
 However, they unlikely to be looking for your services while they are using the platform.
 On Instagram, on the other hand, or Pinterest?
 Absolutely.

-Promote it, make it visible, frequency, link it through to the website.
+Promote it, make it visible, do it frequently, link it through to the website.
 Use an image and hashtags.

 Twitter lists to inform content and for social sales.
 LinkedIn blogs for social sales and regular networking.
 Facebook groups for creating a loyal audience who will refer others to you and promote you.
 Instagram hashtags to attract a new crowd.
 Pinterest with optimised descriptions and location activated… etc etc. And then connect them all to create a web of social goodness and create traction.

 It’s Search Engine Optimisation, but not as you know it.
-The world of using a few well-chosen keywords or phrases in your content and then sitting back and watching all the traffic pile in are long gone (unless you find a magical unsaturated niche that everyone suddenly wants to know about!).
+The world of using a few well-chosen keywords or phrases in your content and then sitting back and watching all the traffic pile in are long gone (unless you find a magical unsaturated niche that everyone suddenly wants to know about, which is very very unlikely).

 Now you don’t just need a strategy, but you also need to box clever to make your content magnetic and findable.